About Amanita Muscaria

 * Emotional swings – Shifts between euphoria, anxiety, and confusion.

-HIGH RISK EFFECTS
+HIGH RISK EFFECTS (higher doses)

 * Nausea and stomach cramps: Nausea, vomiting, and excessive salivation.